syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 {% endhighlight %}

-> Note: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.
+N> The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

 #### Adding Syncfusion Mobile Widget into your HTML page